Marquis of Campoverde: Peninsular War

 He saw action at the Battle of Mollet (January 1810).
 At the Combat of Cardona (October 1810), Campoverde's division, together with several thousand somatenes, had manned the town, its castle, and the neighbouring heights.
 Without waiting for Marshal Macdonald and the reserve brigade, the Italian general Eugenio marched straight at the Spanish position, with Salme's French brigade in support, and was forced to retreat.

 When the captain general of Catalonia, O'Donnell, was forced to retire to Palma de Mallorca, due to the wound he received at La Bisbal, his command should have gone to the senior lieutenant-general in Catalonia, General Iranzo.
 However, Campoverde and his supporters staged a mutiny at Reus, and he was proclaimed interim captain general of Catalonia, and commander-in-chief of the Army of Catalonia.
 Later that month his troops were defeated at the Battle of El Pla (January 1811).

-On 3 May 1811, Campoverde tried, unsuccessfully, to lift the siege Siege of Figueras.
+On 3 May 1811, Campoverde tried, unsuccessfully, to lift the Siege of Figueras.
 This action, when reported in the Diario de Manresa, insinuated that the Spanish cuirassiers had failed in their duty.
 This bad press led to a group of cuirassiers belonging to the 1st Army of Spain destroying the printing press of the paper and burning all the copies in the main square of the city.
 They then destroyed the house of the priest who was commissioned by the Junta to publish the newspaper, which had a circulation of 1,200, and put out search parties to capture him.
 The priest was forced to flee to the mountains where, towards the end of that month he was able to reach the monastery of Montserrat, the headquarters of the Junta, and appeal for protection from the governor and the captain-general.